kaibarzen/Am-I-Online/README.md

 #### Scalable Serverless API ☁

 For the icing on the cake we created an Serverless scalable api powered by Jeff Bezos himself.
 Taste the Performance.

+---
+Notice * May have up to 14 seconds of latency.